cpbotha/cpbotha.github.io/content/posts/2018-03-11-weekly-head-voices-135-its-all-rainbows-and-unicorns-no-really.md

 It was a fabulously enjoyable affair with far too many delectable delicacies, and more than sufficient amounts of craft beer and good wine (expensive local Chardonnay is my current preference, if you must know).

-It was beautiful to see so much of the family together in one place, all connecting like we humans should be doing as often as we can, but often don&#8217;t.
+It was beautiful to see so much of the family together in one place, all connecting like we humans should be doing as often as we can, but often don’t.

 Thank you little GOU #3, for everything.